Your personal and business credit scores can impact your company's financial future.

 Once you have established payment terms with vendors that will report your payments, make sure you pay them on time.
 Better yet, pay them early.
 Dun & Bradstreet's widely used business credit scoring system, from 1 to 100, is based on your payment history.
 Paying on time gets you a decent score, but paying early is the only way to get anywhere near 100.

 You should also concentrate on keeping your debt ratio low.
 The amount you owe versus the amount of credit you can use impacts your score.
 Paying down your debt is good, but in lieu of that, consider opening another line of credit.
 Although it might seem counterintuitive, it can help your business's credit score.

-Lastly, if you haven't established credit with vendors or gotten a business credit card, do so, even if early on you need to personally secure the loan or line.
+If you haven't established credit with vendors or gotten a business credit card yet, start on that now, even if you need to personally secure the loan or line early on.
 The more of a credit history you can establish for your business, the less your personal finances will affect your business's ability to get financing.